 If board regulations are creating a difficulty related to COVID-19, please contact us.
 We will review your concerns and determine what options exist.
 Our goal is to protect public health.

-Executive order 204: click here for the executive order that establishes these requirements.
+Executive order 215: click here for the executive order that discusses these changes.
 Please note that the order discusses requirements for other types of businesses, as well.

 Board office is closed to public traffic